threema-ch/push-relay/README.md

 - `type`: `apns`, `fcm`, `hms` or `threema-gateway`
 - `token`: The device push token (not provided when using Threema Gateway)
+  - for FCM: The token itself as received from the OS
+  - for iOS: The hex encoded token (without bundle id or encryption key appended)
 - `session`: SHA256 hash of public permanent key of the initiator
 - `version`: Threema Web protocol version
 - `affiliation` (optional): An identifier for affiliating consecutive pushes